ADALabUCSD/DeepPostures/docs/getting_started/preprocess.md

 ---
 layout: default
 title: 2.
-Preprocess Data
+Data Preprocessing
 parent: Getting Started
 ---

-# Preprocess Data
+# Data Preprocessing
 {: .no_toc }

 First, you need to create pre-processed data from the source data.
 To do this invoke the `pre_process_data.py` script as follows: